 Go Into Your Dance- 7 p.m.
 May 24th at the Massey TheatreOur 2015 Tap Day Celebration May 24th at the Massey Theatre will honour Canadian tap dancer, Ruby Keeler.
 With MC Teryl Rothery and top Canadian tap dancers as guest artists, this will be an amazing show.
-Tickets will be for sale soon on the Massey Theatre website at www.masseytheatre.com The price for West Coast Tap Dance Collective Members is $19 plus service charges and the price for non-members is $25 plus service charges.
+Tickets can be purchased on the Massey Theatre website at www.masseytheatre.com The price for West Coast Tap Dance Collective Members is $19 plus service charges and the price for non-members is $25 plus service charges.
 If you want to take advantage of this significant saving, memberships are available on our membership page.

 Ruby Keeler, born Ethel Hilda Keeler, actress, singer, dancer (born-Halifax 25 Aug, 1910; died- Rancho Mirage, Ca 28 Feb, 1993).
 Ruby Keeler moved as a young child with her family to New York City and grew up poor on the Lower East Side.
 She started taking dance lessons at 10 years old and learned to tap dance.
 At 13 she began her show business career in the chorus line of the George M. Cohan Broadway production of The Rise of Rosie O'Reilly in 1923.
 When legendary producer Flo Ziegfeld spotted her in a musical called Lucky, he signed her up to star in Whoopee alongside Eddie Cantor.